Certsoftt/portfolio-site/README.md

 To create a new app, you have to:

+Begin by
+1. Fork the repo
-Begin by cloning this repository to establish your own local copy.
+2. Clone this repository to establish your own local copy.
 This process is straightforward and ensures you have all the necessary files and resources at your fingertips.
 You can find step-by-step instructions in this helpful article: Cloning a [repository on GitHub.com](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository).
+3. Run the app using the command `npm i` followed by `npm start`

 ## What's included

 - [antd][antd] - React UI library that contains a set of high quality components.
+- `react materialui` - React UI library that contains a set of high quality components.
 - [react-awesome-reveal][react-awesome-reveal] - High performance library that adds reveal animations using the Intersection Observer API.
 - [styled-componets][styled-componets] - Variant on “CSS-in-JS”—which solves many of the problems with traditional CSS.
 - [i18next][i18next] - Internationalization-framework written in and for JavaScript.

 ## Special thanks

-[whoooa][whoooa] - Use fantastic, handmade illustrations with easily changeable colors and different styles.
+[whoooa][whoooa] - Thanks to `Adrinlolx` for making available such a nice useful template [Landy](https://github.com/Adrinlol/landy-react-template).

 ## Usage

-Use it for whatever you want, and be sure to reach out to me on [Twitter](https://twitter.com/Adrinlolx) if you have any questions, or build something cool with it.
+You can re-use this for whatever you want, and be sure to reach out to Adrinlolx on [Twitter](https://twitter.com/Adrinlolx) if you have any questions, or build something cool with it.

 ## License